DrMoriarty/godot_ios_plugin_template/README.md

 When making changes in template you could build it in Xcode and check that all ok.
 When you are ready to make final build exit from Xcode and run `./generate_static_library.sh` in plugin template folder.

-It will make two libraries in `bin` folder: `godot_plugin.debug.a` and `godot_plugin.release.a`.
+It will make two libraries in `bin` folder: `godot_plugin.debug.xcframework` and `godot_plugin.release.xcframework`.
 Actually they both are release but one of them uses debug godot interface and will work with debug export.

-After building you could pack your plugin with `nativelib -P .` runned in template folder.
+After building you could pack your plugin with `nativelib -P .` runned in the plugin's folder.

 If you don't have NativeLib just grab it from [this](https://github.com/DrMoriarty/nativelib-cli)